ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

 3) Details on the feats screen are much more human-readable.
 For example, Instead of a list of a dozen allowed races, the Construct Essences feat will say: Races Not Allowed:
    Warforged, Bladeforged.
 And Follower of Onatar will say: Not Iconic.

+** 2022.06.22 - the above broke when eberron iconics were added.
+So rather than re-write the overly complex logic above, the first deity feat just uses required and a list of races/iconics

 RaceBonus:
 List of races that can take this feat as a racial bonus feat. eg: Human, Purple Dragon Knight